-In a vibrant city known for its vital cultural scene and variety of entertainment options, perhaps nowhere does the creative spark flare more brightly than within Baltimore's three state-designated Arts & Entertainment (A&E) Districts:
+In a vibrant city known for its vital arts scene, vibrant maker culture and a variety of entertainment options, perhaps nowhere does the creative spark flare more brightly than within Baltimore's three state-designated Arts & Entertainment (A&E) Districts:

 - The Station North A&E District, with its many galleries and studios, is found just steps away from Amtrak's Penn Station and the Maryland Institute College of Art.

 - The Highlandtown A&E District, affectionately nicknamed "ha!", is where creative expression takes place among one of the city's most culturally diverse neighborhoods.

 - The Bromo Tower A&E District features an iconic, historic structure around which eclectic visual and performing arts venues have sprouted.